On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

 $\bullet$ (Step 3).
-In this step, we will estimate $J_i$ term by term as we did in the proof of Lemma \ref{P4.1}.
-Actually, we apply \eqref{D38} and \eqref{D39} as well as the assumption that $|\Psi(r)|\to\infty$ as $r\to0$, to have
+In this step, we will estimate $J_i$'s term by term as we did in the proof of Proposition \ref{P4.1}.
+Actually, we apply \eqref{D38} and \eqref{D39} as well as the assumption that $|\Psi_*(r)|\to\infty$ as $r\to0$, to have